GreptimeTeam/docs/README.md

 # GreptimeDB Documentation

-This directory contains all the source content published at [docs.greptime.com][1]
+This directory contains sources of all content published at [docs.greptime.com][1]

 [1]: https://docs.greptime.com